German carmakers face flagging sales in Southeast Asia – DW – 02/17/2025

 The Economist recently reported that Chinese factories can manufacture nearly 45 million cars annually — about half of all global sales — yet they currently operate at only 60% capacity.

-This overproduction suggests that China's export push is far from over, and Southeast Asia will remain a critical market in the years to come.
+This overproduction suggests that China's export push is far from over, and Southeast Asia will remain a critical market in the coming years.

 One potential response for German automakers is to adjust their pricing strategies.
 In Thailand, for instance, Mercedes-Benz saw registrations decline by 30% in 2024, in line with the overall market downturn.